 Binge drinking used to mean drinking heavily over several days.
-Now, however, the term refers to the heavy consumption of alcohol over a short period of time (just as binge eating means a specific period of uncontrolled overeating).
+Now, however, the term refers to the heavy consumption of alcohol over a short period of time.

-Today the generally accepted definition of binge drinking in the United States is the consumption of five or more drinks in a row by men — or four or more drinks in a row by women — at least once in the previous 2 weeks.
+Today the generally accepted definition of binge drinking in the United States is consuming five or more drinks in a row by men — or four or more drinks in a row by women — at least once in the previous 2 weeks.
 Heavy binge drinking includes three or more such episodes in 2 weeks.